unfoldingWord/uw-content-validation/src/core/markdown-text-check.md

 This function checks the given markdown-formatted text for typical formatting errors.

 It returns a list of success messages and a list of notice components.
-(The first component is always a priority number in the range 0..999.)
+(There is always a priority number in the range 0..999 and the main message string, as well as other helpful details as relevant.)

-The notices can then be further processed into a list of errors and a list of warnings as desired.
+These raw notice components can then be filtered and/or sorted as required by the calling program, and then divided into a list of errors and a list of warnings or whatever as desired.

 ```js
 import Markdown from 'react-markdown'